ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 A measurement is a specific measurement process that can affect several characteristics.
 For example, if an inspector measures a part and records one, several, or all existing characteristics, this procedure and its values describe a measurement.
 Not all characteristics need to be measured.
 A measurement always belongs to only one part, deleting the part also removes the measurements.

 #### Measured Values
 A measured value describes an actual measured or recorded value that is assigned to a characteristic or attribute.
 They are part of a measurement.
-Values can be **numerical**, e.g. a simple floating point number, or **attributive**.
+Values can be **numerical**, e.g. a simple floating point number, **attributive** or **enumerated**.
 Values of attributive characteristics can be categorized.
 An example would be the result of a quality inspection, which can either be *passed* or *failed*.
 These categories can be counted, so in this case the number would be two. <br>

- **Attributively counting** characteristics are those that consider the number of a certain characteristic.
+ **Enumerated** characteristics are those that consider the number of a certain characteristic.
 If you examine a painted component for damaged spots, you can also count the occurrences.
 If the part has two damaged spots, this again represents a category, namely the parts with the exact number of two defects.
 These characteristics are therefore not "measurable" in the conventional sense.
 <hr>
 ### Configuration
 The configuration defines attributes and catalogs.
 Both can be created, edited or removed.